krox/Scribe/docs/tome.md

 ```

-Of course, this is a rather pedestrian approach to serialization.
+Of course, this is a rather pedestrian (and error-prone) approach to serialization.
 Generated code based on a Schema would make above code obsolete.